ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ```

 ### Option 2: Install from Helm Chart Repository
-For this project, we created a [`Helm Chart Repository`](https://github.com/kubernetes/helm/blob/master/docs/chart_repository.md) (located [here](docs/charts)) where we serve a packaged version of the [`browncompute-inventory-dal`](chart/browncompute-inventory-dal) so that you can conveniently install it in your ICP Cluster.
+As an example for the Data Access Layer project, we created a [`Helm Chart Repository`](https://github.com/kubernetes/helm/blob/master/docs/chart_repository.md) (located [here](docs/charts)) where we serve a packaged version of the [`browncompute-inventory-dal`](chart/browncompute-inventory-dal) so that you can conveniently install it in your ICP Cluster.

 To install the chart from the `Helm Chart Repository`, run the following commands:
 ```bash